GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 as a user clicking on an ad) to be correlated with a subsequent conversion on an advertiser site—without involving mechanisms that can be used to recognize a user across sites.

-This API only supports click-through conversion measurement.
-View-through conversion measurement isn't supported yet, because view-through conversions are harder to measure in a truly privacy-preserving way.
+This API only supports click-through conversion attribution measurement.
+View-through attribution measurement isn't supported yet, because view-through conversions are harder to measure in a truly privacy-preserving way.
 Exploration is underway for a new version of the API, which would also support view conversion attribution.